Fossil Fighters (video game): Gameplay

 The basic strategy of Fossil Fighters is to use attacks with an Attack Zone vivosaur while Support Zone vivosaurs apply statistical bonuses to the player's Attack Zone or statistical penalties to the enemy's Attack Zone.
 However, Fossil Fighters contains much strategic diversity.
 A damaged Attack Zone vivosaur may be "escaped" to the Escape Zone when weakened, but a Support Zone vivosaur must enter the Attack Zone and take its place.
 The now-empty Support Zone will be filled by the escaped vivosaur in two turns.

-Fossil Fighters uses a system of elemental balance where each vivosaur has an elemental affinity.
-Fire-element vivosaurs gain bonuses against Earth-element vivosaurs, which gain bonuses against Air-type vivosaurs, which gain bonuses against Water-element vivosaurs, which gain bonuses against Fire-element vivosaurs.
-Neutral-element vivosaurs have no elemental strength or weakness.
-Certain mythical vivosaurs, only granted to the player in special circumstances, are of the "Legendary" element; these function identically to Neutral-element vivosaurs.
+Fossil Fighters uses a system of elemental balance where each vivosaur has an elemental affinity: Fire is weak to Water, Water is weak to Air, Air is weak to Earth, Earth is weak to Fire, and Neutral-element vivosaurs have no elemental strength or weakness.
+Certain mythical vivosaurs, only granted to the player in special circumstances, are of the "Legendary" element, which functions identically to Neutral-element vivosaurs.

-Vivosaur names are generally derived from the name of the creature the vivosaur is based on.
-For example, Tarbo is a Tarbosaurus, O-Raptor is an Oviraptor, Metria is a Metriacanthosaurus, and Venator is an Afrovenator.
-Names of vivosaurs can come from either the beginning of the creature's name, (Tarbo from Tarbosaurus, Metria from Metriacanthosaurus) in some cases, the end of it, (Venator from Afrovenator), or in the case of most of the dromaeosaurids and a few others with similar names, have the first letter of their name followed by the similar part of their name (O-Raptor from Oviraptor, F-Raptor from Fukuiraptor, V-Raptor from Velociraptor.)